 - Chitraveena N. Ravikiran

-DGTAL Talometer, Carnatic metronome, is marketed by Yarl Technology Pty Ltd since 2013 to the South Indian music community.
+DGTAL Talometer Premium Edition and Talometer Standard Edition, Carnatic metronome, are marketed by Yarl Technology Pty Ltd since 2013 to the South Indian music community.
 An ancient Sanskrit verse once described the most important components of music as “Sruthi Maatha Laya Pitha” – the Tanpura is for maintaining the Sruthi; Talometer is for maintaining the Layam.

 DGTAL Talometer is an invaluable accompaniment for Carnatic music teachers and students.
 This Talometer will help you unleash your creative music talent by playing Tāla tirelessly as you practice Carnatic music or aim to perfect your Layam in preparation for an upcoming music examination or stage performance.